Living in Krabi: key legal considerations for foreign residents in Thailand

 Digital Nomad Visa (DTV)

-• Proof of remote employment: Evidence of remote employment or self-employment, such as contracts or business registration.
+Proof of remote employment: Applicants must provide evidence of remote employment or self-employment, such as contracts or business registration.

-The DTV is valid for one year, renewable annually if the eligibility conditions continue to be met.
+The DTV is valid for one year and renewable annually if the eligibility conditions continue to be met.

 Get expert legal guidance.